dcdpr/did-btcr2/chapters/CRUD-Operations.md

 * `btc1Update` - the ::Unsecured BTC1 Update:: to confirm as a duplicate or not; REQUIRED; object.
 * `btc1UpdateHashHistory` - an array of hashes corresponding to each ::BTC1 Update::; REQUIRED; array.

-It returns successfully if the `update` is a duplicate else it throws an error.
+It returns successfully if the `update` is a duplicate else it raises an error.

 The steps are as follows: